josipcodes/community-helper/README.md

 - As a user, I can read about the website goal so that I can decide if I want to sign up.
 - As a potential user, I can view how many users/requests the website has so that I know if it's a real deal before signing up.
-- As a user, I can register so that I can accepted or post tasks/requests.
+- As a user, I can register so that I can accept or post tasks/requests.
 - As a user, I can categorize my request so that I can receive help quicker.
 - As a user, I can choose a deadline of my request so that I don't receive help when not needed.
 - As a user, I can only choose future date for a deadline so that I don't accidentally choose a past date.